 To continue the hike over Fuorcla Val da Botsch to Il Fuorn from Sur il Foss, turn left (south) toward Val Plavna and Fuorcla Val dal Botsch.
-The wide track travels along the top of the ridge with fine views of Piz Plavna Dadaint massif and the glacial cirque ringing the head of Val Plavna.
-Distant views extend north to the peaks rising to the north of the Inn River valley.
+The wide track travels along the top of the ridge and then traverses beneath a minor peak accompanied by fine views of Piz Plavna Dadaint massif and the glacial cirque ringing the head of Val Plavna.
+Distant views extend north to the peaks rising above the Lower Engadine Valley.

 Reach a junction at 3.8 miles.
-The trail to the right drops steeply to Alp Plavna and Tarasp Fontana.
-We continue straight ahead (southeast) toward Fuorcla Val dal Botsch to Il Fuorn.
-If you look carefully, you can see the trail to the right of the head of the valley climbing steeply up scree-covered slopes to Fuorcla Val dal Botsch, a saddle in the ridge between Piz Murters and Piz dal Botsch.
+The trail to the right drops steeply to Alp Plavna and Tarasp-Fontana.
+We continue straight ahead (southeast) toward Fuorcla Val dal Botsch and Il Fuorn.
+If you look carefully, you can see the trail, located to the right of the head of the valley, climbing steeply up scree-covered slopes to Fuorcla Val dal Botsch, a saddle in the ridge between Piz Murters and Piz dal Botsch.

-The trail now descends gently toward the head of the Val Plavna, crossing a stream at 4.6 miles.
-Beyond the stream the trail turns southwest, ascending through rocky meadows and then climbing very steeply up scree covered slopes to the pass at 5.5 miles, gaining over 1,200-ft in less than a mile.
+The trail now descends gently toward the head of Val Plavna, crossing a stream at 4.6 miles.
+Beyond the stream the trail turns right (southwest), ascending through rocky meadows and then climbing very steep scree covered slopes to the pass at 5.5 miles.
+The stiff ascent gains over 1,200-ft. in less than a mile.

-Fuorcla Val da Botsch (8,782-ft/2,677-meters) enjoys magnificent views of the sea of peaks to the east, including the distant Bernina Alps.
-Nearer at hand are great views of the cirque at the head of the Val Plavna the Piz Plavna Dadaint.
-To the northeast Piz Minger and the Sesvenna Lischana range dominate the view beyond Sur il Foss.
-To the north view extends to the peaks towering above the Inn River valley and Scuol.
+Fuorcla Val dal Botsch (8,782-ft.) enjoys magnificent views of the sea of peaks to the west, including the distant Bernina Alps.
+Nearer at hand are great views of the cirque at the head of the Val Plavna and the Piz Plavna Dadaint massif.
+Piz Minger and the Sesvenna Lischana range dominate the view to the northeast while the peaks towering above the Lower Engadine Valley fill the skyline to the north.

-From Fuorcla Val da Botsch, a knee crunching trail descends on steep grades to Il Forun/Ofen Pass (5,886-ft/1,794-meter), losing over 2,800-ft. in 3.5 miles.
+From Fuorcla Val da Botsch, a knee crunching trail descends on steep grades to Il Fuorn (5,886-ft.), losing over 2,800-ft. in 3.5 miles.
 The last 0.7 miles of the hike travels along the road to the bus stop.
 Total hiking distance is 9.0 miles.

-To return to Scoul, catch the bus to Zernez and then take the train from Zernez to Scuol.
+To return to Scuol, catch the bus to Zernez and then take the train from Zernez to Scuol.
 The trip back to Scuol takes 1 hour and 24 minutes.

-From Scuol to Val Minger Trailhead: From the train station in Scuol, take the #913 bus headed toward S-charl and get off at the Val Minger (Mingerbrucke) stop.
-The bus makes several stops in Scuol between the trail station and Val Minger.
-Visit the SBB Website or download the app to find the stop nearest your accommodations.
+From Scuol to the Val Minger Trailhead: From the train station in Scuol, take the #913 bus headed toward S-charl and get off at the Val Minger (Mingerbrucke) stop.
+The bus makes several stops in Scuol between the train station and Val Minger.
+Visit the SBB Website/SBB app to find the stop nearest your accommodations.
 The ride takes about 26 minutes.

 From Tarasp to Scuol: From the Fontana bus stop in Tarasp (near a peach colored building, the former Hotel Tarasp, and across from the small lake), take the #923 bus toward Sent, Sur En and get off at the Scuol train station.
 The ride takes 11 minutes.

 The bus makes several stops in Scuol.
-Consult the SBB Website or download the app to find the stop nearest your accommodations.
+Consult the SBB Website/SBB app to find the stop nearest your accommodations.